Saberkhani6688/saberkhani6688.github.io/_pages/publications.md

 Inequality Across Social Domains in Iran."
 Under review at _The Journal of Development Studies_.

-Jalal Ferati\*, **Saber Khani**, and Akash Chopra\*.
-"From Presence to
-Prominence: Institutional Pathways and Women's Appointments to Cabinets Across Regimes."
-Revise & Resubmit at _Perspectives on Politics_.

-\*graduate student co-authors

 ## Working Papers
 **Saber Khani**.
 "Smelling the Source: Oil Pollution, Sulfur Dioxide, and